 EAT — Eastern Africa Time

-See what EAT means, where UTC+3 is used, and compare Eastern Africa Time with CAT and other time zones.
+See where EAT (UTC+3) is used, check current local time, and compare Eastern Africa Time with other time zones worldwide.

-EAT stands for Eastern Africa Time and uses UTC+3 year-round.
-It is observed in Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mayotte, Somalia, South Sudan, Tanzania, and Uganda.
+EAT stands for Eastern Africa Time and stays at UTC+3 year-round.
+It is used in Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mayotte, Somalia, Tanzania, and Uganda.

 How to Convert EAT to Other Time Zones

-Export and share the result: After selecting a range, use the export options that appear: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This makes it easy to send a confirmed meeting window to regional partners, distribute a calendar invite to a remote operations team, or share a link with stakeholders so everyone sees the same EAT-based schedule in their own local context.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially helpful when you need to send a confirmed meeting block to colleagues in Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mayotte, Somalia, Tanzania, or Uganda, so everyone can reference the same EAT-based time window.

 About Eastern Africa Time (EAT)